COVID-19 advice for owners and managers of residential parks

 - comply with any mandatory mask wearing requirements

-- comply with any business check-in requirements for the collection of contact information
+- comply with any business check-in requirement for the collection of contact information

 - practice hand hygiene